O-class battlecruiser: Battlecruisers

 Although interest in the P-class ships and the battlecruiser proposal waned for a time in late 1937 and early 1938, it was quickly revived on 28 April 1938 with Hitler's public airing of his views on the 1935 Anglo-German Treaty and the consequent increased possibility of war with the United Kingdom.
 Calling the Naval Staff and Admiral Erich Raeder to him, Hitler laid out his thoughts of a strong navy that could pose enough danger to the British such that they would enter into an alliance with Germany rather than go to war.
 As decided here, Plan Z entailed two task forces each centered on three H-class battleships and one aircraft carrier, with cruisers and destroyers as escorts.
-In war, these forces would collaborate with the three battlecruisers by occupying convoy screens while U-boats and one or more of the O class took out the cargo-carrying merchant ships.
+In war, these forces would collaborate with the three battlecruisers by occupying convoy screens while U-boats and one or more of the O class destroyed the cargo-carrying merchant ships.
 The presence of the battlecruisers operating at large would have the secondary effect of forcing the Royal Navy to deploy battleships as convoy escorts, thus weakening any fleet that could engage the Plan Z task forces.

 As part of the plan, design work on the P class was halted in mid-1939 in favor of the O class.
 Displacement was limited to 30000 t in the new designs so that the length of construction would be shortened from the normal four or more years that a battleship required, to an estimated three to three and a half years.
 Required characteristics for the battlecruisers was a displacement of 30000 t, a main battery of six 380 mm guns, a secondary battery of dual purpose guns, a top speed of 34 kn, a range of 15000 nmi at 19 kn, and enough armor to counter the 203 mm guns of heavy cruisers.

 Like the P class, there were problems with fitting an all-diesel drive into the hull of the ships.
 It was enough that the design team decided that it would not be prudent to use an all-diesel arrangement; instead, a hybrid diesel-steam turbine propulsion plant was to be used.
 The change allowed the central armored citadel to be reduced by 9 m and the aft beam to be lowered by 3.5 m.